Attorney General Janet T. Mills: Prosecute Justin DiPietro, Courtney Roberts, and Elisha DiPietro in Connection with the Death of Ayla Reynolds.

 Justin DiPietro’s false report of a missing baby set off the most extensive and expensive missing child investigation in Maine’s history, costing the citizens more than $500,000.

-Despite the passage of 21-months, there have been no arrests in the death of Ayla Reynolds or its cover-up.
+Despite the passage of six years, there have been no arrests in the death of Ayla Reynolds or its cover-up.
 Trista Reynolds, Ayla’s mother, and her family, suffer with each day that passes and justice for Ayla is not forthcoming.
-Timely prosecution would alleviate this aspect of their burden.